KazKobara/dockerfile_fswiki_local/README.md

 [FSWiki (FreeStyleWiki)](https://fswiki.osdn.jp/cgi-bin/wiki.cgi) is a Wiki clone written in Perl.

-> **CAUTION:** This Dockerfile is to launch FSWiki that is used only from a local web browser.
-Additional security considerations would be necessary to expose it to the public network, such as https use, load-balancing and so on.
+This Dockerfile is to launch FSWiki that is used only from a local web browser.

+> **CAUTION:**
+To expose it to the public network, additional security considerations would be necessary including https use, load-balancing, permissions and so on.

 ## How to use